-PROPOSAL 5: APPROVAL OF OPTION GRANT TO CEO
+PROPOSAL 5: APPROVAL OF ANNUAL OPTION GRANT TO CEO

 The Compensation Committee provides annual equity incentives to our officers as part of their annual compensation.
 In the case of Dr. Ashton, the Compensation Committee has approved, subject to stockholder approval, the grant of an option to purchase 315,000 shares of common stock under the Incentive Plan.
-Our directors, executives, key employees and others who, in the Compensation Committee's opinion, are in a position to make a significant contribution to our success are eligible to participate in the Incentive Plan.
 Because Dr. Ashton is a director, ASX Listing Rules require stockholder approval of his option grant.
 For a discussion of the analysis undertaken in making this award, see "Compensation Discussion and Analysis" above.

-The Company will make the proposed option grant on the date stockholder approval is received.
 The proposed option grant to Dr. Ashton will not have any effect upon the rights of existing security holders, excepting a potential reduction of their percentage ownership in pSivida by less than 2%.